How to explain a career break in your cover letter

 There are several valid reasons why you may need to take a break from your career for months or even years at a time.

-Perhaps you need to care for a child or family member, or perhaps you took a break to travel, volunteer for a worthy cause, or work on a personal project.
+Perhaps you need to care for a child or family member, take a break to travel, volunteer for a worthy cause, or work on a personal project.

-Whatever the case may be, it can still feel a little awkward explaining your career break to prospective employers once you return to the job market.
+Whatever the case, it can still feel a little awkward explaining your career break to prospective employers once you return to the job market.
+And while doing that return, you may find challenges in different steps of the hiring process.

-With that in mind, here are some tips that can help you explain your career break in your cover letter.
+With that in mind, we put together a few tips that can help you explain your career break in your cover letter.

 Focus on what you can offer

-First of all, you don't want your cover letter to sound like a defence of why you had to take some time away from work.
+First, you don't want your cover letter to sound like a defence of your employment history or why you had to take some time away from work.

-Very few employers are going to worry much about your career break unless they think you're not ready to return to work, or there is some underlying factor that will affect your work with them.
+Very few employers will worry much about your career break unless they think you're not ready to return to work, or there is some underlying factor that will affect your work with them.
+They are far more interested in your relevant experience, relevant skills to the field and what you accomplished in your previous company.

 With that in mind, focus on the positives you can offer your prospective employer